PGallagher93/workout-app/README.md

 ### Dependencies

 The app has various dependencies (the details of which can be found in the package.json file).
-To install them simply type "npm i" into te terminal.
+To install them simply type "npm i" into the terminal.

 ### seeding the database